collabnix/dockerlabs/desktop/faq/README.md

 ## 5. What if I need to bind-mount the Docker socket in my container in a remote Kubernetes cluster?

 Provided the Docker engine is still installed on the Kubernetes worker node, the Docker socket can be bind-mounted as before.
 It’s not necessary for the remote Kubernetes cluster to use the Docker runtime.

+## 6. As a developer using Docker Desktop, do I need to care which container runtime implementation is used in production?

+No, the container “runtime” is an implementation detail of Kubernetes and you don’t need to think about it.
+There is no need to rebuild any images or containers.
+Docker pioneered the industry-standard OCI specifications to ensure that containers can run anywhere on any runtime.